6abi/Operationalizing-Machine-Learning-on-SageMaker/README.md

 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
 The dataset was upload into S3 bucket

+### The dog breed dataset for this was uploaded to a newly created S3 bucket, successfully
 - ![bucket](https://github.com/6abi/Operationalizing-Machine-Learning-on-SageMaker/blob/main/prints/bucket_create.PNG)
 - ![dataset](https://github.com/6abi/Operationalizing-Machine-Learning-on-SageMaker/blob/main/prints/dataset.PNG)